“Petty Officer Marcom! Your Fifty Cals are Rusty!”

 I had broken the rule.

-In the Nav, there is a sea sailor preamble, most requisite when one wants to recount a story of ‘when ships were made of wood and men were made of iron’… “When Moses was a pup” This validates and is a ritual never broken.
+In the Nav, there is a sea sailor preamble, most requisite when one wants to recount a story of ‘when ships were made of wood and men were made of iron’… “Back when Moses was a pup, and this is a no-shitter” This validates and is a ritual never broken.
 In other words, one never breaks the rule.

 Sometime mid-morning the next day, I was summoned to the berth/office of The Department Head of my Division, Lt.
 Commander ‘Kennedy’.